 - 1.1 The Local Authority Accounts (Scotland) Regulations 2014 require the effectiveness of the system of internal control to be reviewed annually and the Committee to assess the efficiency and effectiveness of the Internal Audit function.
-The Regulations also require an Annual Governance Statement to be approved. - 1.2 The objective of this report is to provide a review of the performance of Internal Audit for the year 2023/24 and to give an opinion on the adequacy of the Glasgow City Integration Joint Board's system of internal control. - 1.3 Internal Audit is an independent appraisal function within Glasgow City Council (the Council), and the Head of Audit and Inspection was appointed as the Chief Auditor of the Glasgow City Integration Joint Board.
-The objectives of Internal Audit (taken from the Audit Charter) are to: - examine and evaluate internal control systems and governance arrangement; - give assurances to Board Members and senior officials on the adequacy and robustness of these systems; and - assist Board Members, the Chief Officer and other officers of the Glasgow City Integration Joint Board in the effective discharge of their responsibilities. - 1.4 The work of Internal Audit is based on an annual audit plan which is prepared after a risk assessment of all potential audit issues identified by Internal Audit, senior officers, the Chief Officer and the Chief Officer Finance and Resources and takes account of the work of the external auditor, EY. - 1.5 Internal Audit adheres to standards and guidelines laid down by relevant bodies and professional institutions.
-In particular Internal Audit is required to comply with the Public Sector Internal Audit Standards (PSIAS) which have been adopted by the Relevant Internal Audit Standard Setters (RIASS).
-The RIASS includes, among others, HM Treasury, the Scottish Government and the Chartered Institute of Public Finance and Accountancy (CIPFA). - 1.6 The PSIAS include key principles that public sector Internal Audit functions must follow and cover a range of areas including governance, performance standards and reporting requirements.
+The Regulations also require an Annual Governance Statement to be approved. - 1.2 The objective of this report is to provide a review of the performance of Internal Audit for the year 2024/25 and to give an opinion on the adequacy of the Glasgow City Integration Joint Board's system of internal control. - 1.3 Internal Audit is an independent appraisal function within Glasgow City Council (the Council), and the Head of Audit and Inspection was appointed as the Chief Internal Auditor of the Glasgow City Integration Joint Board.
+Internal Audit is designed to add value and improve an organisations operations.
+It helps an organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes and is underpinned by the Audit Charter. - 1.4 The work of Internal Audit is based on a risk based annual audit plan which is informed by discussions with senior management, the Chief Officer and the Chief Officer Finance and Resources and takes account of the work of the external auditor, as well as recent Internal Audit findings. - 1.5 Internal Audit adheres to standards and guidelines laid down by relevant bodies and professional institutions.
+During 2024/25 Internal Audit was required to comply with the Public Sector Internal Audit Standards (PSIAS) as adopted by the Relevant Internal Audit Standard Setters (RIASS).
+The RIASS includes, among others, HM Treasury, the Scottish Government and the Chartered Institute of Public Finance and Accountancy (CIPFA).
+From 1 April 2025, Internal Audit is required to comply with the requirements of the new Global Internal Audit Standards (in the UK Public Sector). - 1.6 For the financial year 2024/25, the PSIAS include key principles that public sector Internal Audit functions must follow and cover a range of areas including governance, performance standards and reporting requirements.
 As part of the standards, Internal Audit is required to undertake annual self-assessments.
-The PSIAS also introduced a requirement for an external assessment of an organisation's Internal Audit function, which must be conducted at least once every five years by a qualified, independent reviewer from outside of the organisation The 2023/24 self-assessment and external assessment undertaken in 2020/21 by Birmingham City Council have confirmed that Internal Audit conforms with the requirements of the PSIAS.
-The next external assessment is due in 2026.
-A Quality

-Assurance and Improvement Programme (QAIP) is in place to further enhance the Internal Audit service (Appendix 1).
+The PSIAS also introduced a requirement for an external assessment of an organisation's Internal Audit function, which must be conducted at least once every five years by a qualified, independent reviewer from outside of the organisation The 2024/25 self-assessment and external assessment undertaken in 2020/21 by Birmingham City Council have confirmed that Internal Audit conforms with the requirements of the PSIAS.
+The next external assessment is due in 2026, this will be testing compliance with the requirements of the Global Internal Audit Standards (in the UK Public Sector).
+A Quality Assurance and Improvement Programme (QAIP) is in place to further enhance the Internal Audit service (Appendix 1).